mfthomps/Labtainers/azure/README.txt

 After the script finishes (it will take several minutes), point a browser to http://localhost:6901 and perform the labs.
+When prompted for a password in the browser, just click submit or OK, i.e., leave the password blank.

 When done with labs, run the get_results.sh script:
     ./get_results <user ID>